Mistralys/application-framework/docs/Documentation.md

 ## Translation UI

+### Application texts

 Developers can access the translation UI under _Manage > Translation_.
 This finds all instances of the translation methods, and allows adding the translations for all locales defined for the application.

+  > NOTE: All translatable texts will be shown, including Composer libraries like the framework
+    or Application Utils.
+Avoid translating those, since they will be overwritten when those libraries are updated.

+### Framework texts

+A translation UI is available for the framework's texts as well.
+Run a `composer install` in the framework's folder, then point your browser to the `localization` subfolder.

 ## Releases and SATIS repository